Notes to Frederick Douglass

 However, later historians have cited the date 1818.
-For example, the date of 1818 is provided by John W. Blassingame (The Frederick Douglass Papers, New Haven: Yale UP, 1979) and Dickson J. Preston (Young Frederick Douglass, Baltimore: Johns Hopkins UP, 1985).
-Blassingame gives no supporting source, but Preston cites the records of the family of Douglass's master.
-Preston's research informs Waldo E. Martin (The Mind of Frederick Douglass, Chapel Hill: UNC Press, 1986); and William S. McFeely (Frederick Douglass, NY: Norton & Company, 1991).
+For example, the date of 1818 is provided by John W. Blassingame (FDP1 v.1: xi) and Dickson J. Preston (1985: 8).
+Blassingame gives no supporting source, but Preston cites the records of the family of Douglass’s master.
+Preston’s research informs Waldo E. Martin (1984); and William S. McFeely (1991).

-3. This entry cites the Library of America's collection of all three of Douglass's autobiographies (Douglass 1994).
-For a stand-alone edition of the Narrative, see the edition edited by David Blight (Douglass and Blight 2003).
-See also Frederick Douglass and Angela Y. Davis, Narrative of the life of Frederick Douglass, an American slave, written by himself : a new critical edition (Douglass and Davis 2010).
+3. This entry cites the Library of America’s collection of all three of Douglass’s autobiographies (1994, hereafter FDAB).
+For a stand-alone edition of the Narrative, see the edition edited by David Blight (2003).
+See also Angela Y. Davis' edition, Narrative of the life of Frederick Douglass, an American slave, written by himself : a new critical edition (2010, hereafter FDN-Davis).
 The Angela Davis edition will appeal to students interested in her legacy, the history of 1960s black nationalism, critical theory, and critical race theory.

-4. For a stand-alone edition, see Frederick Douglass and William L. Andrews, My Bondage and My Freedom (1987).
+4. For a stand-alone, see William L. Andrews’ edition of My Bondage and My Freedom (1987).

-5. New students of Douglass will find convenient access to many of Douglass's important articles, letters, and speeches in the shorter collection, Frederick Douglass, Philip Sheldon Foner, and Yuval Taylor, Frederick Douglass: Selected Speeches and Writings (1999).
-Likewise, Brotz's survey of late 19th-century and early 20th-century African American social political thought remains a handy source of some of Douglass most important speeches (Brotz 1992).
+5. New students of Douglass will find convenient access to many of Douglass’s important articles, letters, and speeches in the shorter collection, Philip Sheldon Foner and Yuval Taylor, Frederick Douglass: Selected Speeches and Writings (1999, hereafter FDSW).
+Likewise, Brotz’s survey of late 19th-century and early 20th-century African American social political thought remains a handy source of some of Douglass most important speeches (Brotz 1992).

 6. For more on the idea of social death and natal alienation, see Orlando Patterson 1982.

 7. The essay (Davis 1983) was published in 1971, as part of a series of lectures first given in 1969 (1971).
-For a discussion of the historical context of Davis's essay, see Joy James's introduction to The Angela Y. Davis Reader (Davis and James 1998).
+For a discussion of the historical context of Davis’s essay, see Joy James’s introduction to The Angela Y. Davis Reader (James 1998).
 See also, Angela Y. Davis, “From the Prison of Slavery to the Slavery of Prison: Frederick Douglass and the Convict Lease System” (Davis 1999).
-Davis has also released a new edition of Douglass Narrative that includes her “unfinished lecture” on Douglass (Douglass and Davis 2010)
+Davis has also released a new edition of Douglass Narrative that includes her “unfinished lecture” on Douglass (in FDN-Davis).